 The new EHIC must be requested from the NHSBSA through an online portal launched on November 9 2020.

 Access to the portal was staggered.
 The first groups invited to apply were pensioners or recipients of UK benefits living in the EU and their family members, frontier workers and their family members, and students.

 Citizens from EU countries, Norway, Iceland, Liechtenstein and Switzerland who live in the UK, and their dependants, were invited to apply from December 21.

 To issue the new card to EU and EFTA nationals, NHS Digital is expected to “validate” their settled status, the scheme securing their post-Brexit residence rights, the NHSBSA website says.

-Europe Street has tested the application system for EU citizens.
+Europe Street has tested the application system for EU citizens on its opening days.
 There is a short list of questions about personal data, including the NHS number.
 It is possible to request the card for family members and dependants through the same form.

 At the end of the process, the response is:

 “We will now review your application.
 To check your eligibility for a new UK EHIC, we need to check your right to reside in the UK and your UK residency.
 This is not a credit check and will not affect your credit score in any way.
 If you added any dependants to your application, we will also make the necessary checks to confirm they are eligible.
 Once we have done this, we will process your application.
 We will email you and let you know if your application has been successful or not.
 If we require any further information, both for yourself and any dependants you have added, we will contact you and let you know what we need.
 Once all the information we need has been accepted, you will receive an email to confirm”.